PixelsCamp/talks/why-you-dont-need-a-blockchain_kirill-pimenov.md

-Why your project doesn't need a blockchain
+Blockchain in your project — you don't need it, unless you don't have a choice
 =================================================

 * Speaker   : Kirill Pimenov